 And even after several rate hikes, savings rates will still be very low – below inflation and expected returns in the stock market.

 Free money from the Fed has been amazing for the stock market.

 Higher rates could be a challenge for the stock market, too, which has become accustomed to – if not addicted to – easy money.
 Markets have already experienced significant volatility amid concerns about the Fed’s plan to fight inflation.
-Last week, the Nasdaq tumbled into a bear market, signaling a 20% decline from previous highs.

 But much will depend on how fast the Fed does raise interest rates – and how the underlying economy and corporate profits perform after they do.